- Texas has been an integral part of the history of North America since it was discovered by Spain in the sixteenth century.

 8. Laredo — 1755

-Laredo, established in 1755, is the 3rd most populous city along the Rio Grande River, and serves as a port of entry for trade between the United States and Mexico.
+Laredo, established in 1755, is the third most populous city along the Rio Grande River and serves as a port of entry for trade between the United States and Mexico.
 Of all the cities in the United States, Laredo is noteworthy for having the highest proportion of Hispanic residents at over 95%, second only to Puerto Rico.
-With a population of 322,000, it’s the 3rd most populated city along the US/Mexico border.
+With a population of 322,000, it’s the third most populated city along the U.S.-Mexico border.

-In 1840, Laredo joined with 3 Mexican states and became its own independent country titled The Republic of the Rio Grande.
-While this republic fell quickly, it’s remembered in Laredo’s practice of flying seven flags–six to represent the countries that had sovereignty over Texas at any given time (like all other cities in Texas do), and a 7th in remembrance of the Republic of the Rio Grande.
+In 1840, Laredo joined with three Mexican states and became its own independent country titled The Republic of the Rio Grande.
+While this republic fell quickly, it’s remembered in Laredo’s practice of flying seven flags: six to represent the countries that have had sovereignty over Texas at any given time (like all other cities in Texas do), and a seventh in remembrance of the Republic of the Rio Grande.
 In 1848, Laredo officially became part of the United States after the Mexican-American War.

 The American cowboy ballad “Streets of Laredo,” first published in 1910 in Cowboy Songs and Other Frontier Ballads by Alan Lomax, is famous for its lament of a dying cowboy, and is remembered among the top 100 western songs of all time.

 Lake Casa Blanca International State Park boasts bobcats and a variety of lizards and rabbits.
 Otherwise, the Laredo area is famous for birding opportunities with chances to see Morelet’s seedeater, scaled quail, grey hawk, Audubon and Altamira orioles, green parakeets, Muscovy duck, red-billed pigeon and clay-colored thrush.
 There are even four species of kingfisher.

 7. Goliad — 1749